SeraphinD/poc-app-searchmap-ios/README.md

 ### 🗺 Introduction

-SearchMap is a proof of concept using the SDK MapBox (https://www.mapbox.com/ios-sdk/).
+SearchMap is a iOS app developed as a proof of concept using the SDK MapBox (https://www.mapbox.com/ios-sdk/).
 It allows user to get its position on a map view and to search for more locations.

 ### 🤔 Why